VainF/Torch-Pruning/README.md

 This tool will automatically detect and handle layer dependencies (channel consistency) during pruning.
 It is able to handle various network architectures such as DenseNet, ResNet, and Inception.
 See [examples/test_models.py](https://github.com/VainF/Torch-Pruning/blob/master/examples/test_models.py) for more supported models.

-Note!!!: please remember to save the whole model object (weights+architecture) rather than only model weights:

-```python
-# torch.save(model.state_dict(), 'model.pth') # the model has been pruned and can not be loaded using the original model definition.
-torch.save(model, 'model.pth') # this will save the architecture together with model weights
-```

 ## How it works

 This package will run your model with fake inputs and collect layer information just like ``torch.jit``.
 Then a dependency graph is established to describe the computational graph.
 When a pruning function (e.g. torch_pruning.prune_conv ) is applied on certain layer through ``DependencyGraph.get_pruning_plan``, this package will traverse the whole graph to fix inconsistent modules such as BN.
 The pruning index will be automatically mapped to correct position if there is ``torch.split`` or ``torch.cat`` in your model.

+Tip: please remember to save the whole model object (weights+architecture) rather than only model weights:

+```python
+# torch.save(model.state_dict(), 'model.pth') # the model has been pruned and can not be loaded using the original model definition.
+torch.save(model, 'model.pth') # this will save the architecture together with model weights
+```

 |  Dependency           |  Visualization  |  Example   |
 | :------------------:  | :------------:  | :-----:    |